To whom are we beautiful as we go?

 Where was the transcendent consciousness that should accompany death or a high?

 But this wasn’t a high.
-This was the lowest of lows.
+This was a low, the lowest of lows.
 This was all my bad days poured into one.
 Stacked on top of each other.

 (I made a mental note to meditate more.)